php-telegram-bot/core/README.md

 Enabling this feature, the admin bot can perform some super user commands like:
 - Send message to all chats */sendtoall*
 - List all the chats started with the bot */chats*
-- Post any content to your channels */sendtochannel* (NEW! see below how to configure it)
+- Post any content to your channels */sendtochannel*
+- inspect a user or a chat wiht */whois* (new!)

 #### Set Admins